 They treat all customers like royalty by naming them “goshujin-sama”, which could be translated as “master”.

 The first maid cafe opened in Akihabara in 2001.
 This concept became popular in the area in the following years, and other establishments offering similar services opened.

 Some of these cafes have slightly different themes since they are inspired by school or the army.

 Although there are several maid cafes elsewhere in Japan, it is in Akihabara that you will find the most!
 Take advantage of your visit to this district to visit this type of establishment.
-You can book directly here for the best price.

 Note: there is nothing sexual or weird about visiting a Maid Cafe.
 It’s a unique experience which we highly recommend, even as a couple!